spryker/commerce-k6-performance-tests/docs/Executing-Tests.md

 ### Automatically passed to the k6 Container

 * **SPRYKER_TEST_RUNNER_HOSTNAME** is automatically passed to the k6 container and built as part of the command inside `build_k6_docker_command()`.
-The data is also stored in the test results to provide the possibility to identify an test run that was executed on a specific system.
+The data is also stored in the test results to provide the possibility to identify a test run that was executed on a specific system.
 This can be for example useful in the case data was accidentally mixed.

 ## Environment Variables for your System